takameyer/modsink/README.md

 ## Configuration

-The application is configured to use an in-memory H2 database for development.
+The application is configured to MongoDB for development.
 You can change the database configuration in the `src/main/resources/application.properties` file if needed.

 ## Troubleshooting